wendy234/gotoherelanding/README.md

 # gotoherelanding

-This is my first web design project- a personal homepage for a software architect.
+This is my first web design project- a personal website for a software architect.